AmhedVargas/piRNAi_reprogramming/README.md

 We have build a [shiny web app](https://wormbuilder.dev/piRNAi/) to ease the construction of piRNAi fragments.
 It's code can be found in this repository: https://github.com/AmhedVargas/piRNAi_dev

-Originally, the data to produce the app was processed using BLAST search as a proxy to identify thew number of mis-matches between a piRNAi guide and any other part of the genome.
+Originally, the data to produce the app was processed using BLAST search as a proxy to identify the number of mis-matches between a piRNAi guide and any other part of the genome.
 How the data was processed can be found here: https://github.com/AmhedVargas/piRNAi-DB

 However, in the latest version of the piRNAi app we opted to use an exhaustive algorithm based on the calculation of the Hamming distance.
 Our c++ implementation can be found here: https://github.com/AmhedVargas/CelegansHammingAlignments